hauntedcupoftea/hauntedcupofdotfiles/README.md

 - [Vimjoyer](https://www.youtube.com/@vimjoyer) for making the switch from windows + wsl to NixOS easier for a wretch like me =D
 - [fazzi](https://gitlab.com/fazzi/nixohess) for providing an extremely cool way of organizing a flake that i will slowly inch towards + wleave configuration and icons.
+- [soramane](https://github.com/caelestia-dots/shell) for inspiring quickshell layout + some of the functionalities
 - All the flake providers and home manager contributors.
 We stand on the shoulders of giants, so we may one day see the sun for ourselves.